-As the leading organisation for the UK Research and Innovation Global Challenges Research Fund (UKRI GCRF) Trade, Development and the Environment Hub, we will work with over 50 partner organisations from 15 different countries - aiming to make trade a positive force in the world.
+As the leading organisation for the UK Research and Innovation Global Challenges Research Fund (UKRI GCRF) Trade, Development and the Environment Hub, we will work with over 50 partner organisations from 15 different countries - aiming to help make sustainable trade a positive force in the world.

 We will focus work on the impact of the trade of specific goods, and on seeking solutions to these impacts.
 The Hub will select trades that are already having, or have the potential to have, a major impact on biodiversity, as well as those that are important for local livelihoods: